FikaWorks/website/content/blog/eks-service-accounts.md

 draft: false
 author: Jason Smith
 thumbnail: images/blog/eks-service-accounts-iam.jpg
-description: "Explaining AWS EKS's Service Account tool."
+description: "EKS Service Accounts and IAM Explained"
 tags: ["kubernetes", "AWS", "EKS", "ServiceAccounts"]
 ---

-# EKS Service Accounts and IAM Explained: The Good and The Bad

 AWS recently released The ability to add IAM permissions to pods.
 For some, myself included, this was a confusing implementation.